-- Make sure that you write to the correct person - get their name and job title right!
-If a name isn't given, try to find out who you should address your letter to by phoning the company or checking their website.
+Make sure that you write to the correct person – it's important to get their name and job title right.
+If a name is not given, try to find out who you should address your letter to by contacting the company or checking the website.

-- When addressing your letter, use title and surname only.
+When addressing your letter, use title and last name only.
 If you can't find out the name of the person, use 'Dear Sir/Madam'.

 Summarise what you have to offer

-- Try not to repeat phrases from your CV and make sure that your CV clearly provides evidence for statements that you make in the letter.
+Try not to repeat phrases from your CV.
+Make sure that your CV clearly provides evidence for statements that you make in the letter.